SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 8. Exit

 >**Important**:<br>
-- Option 1 is the first step that you must perform while configuring the Edge server.<br>
+- Option 1 is the first step that you must perform while configuring the Edge server.
+Also, if you change the network configuration of a Hypervisor, you must configure the network using option 1.<br>
 - Option 3, 4 and 6 will only work after you have successfully completed the post-installation setup (Option 2). <br>
 - Option 1 and 4 cannot be invoked from a remote connection like SSH.
 You will have to run these directly from the terminal within the VM.